New Orleans, LA – Union Passenger Terminal (NOL)

-As a principal port, in the nineteenth century, New Orleans saw a huge amount of trade in goods for export from the interior of the country and imported to be traded up the Mississippi, as well as slaves.
-Ironically, it also had the most prosperous community of free persons of color in the South, who were often educated and middle-class property owners.
+As a principal port, in the nineteenth century, New Orleans saw a huge amount of trade in goods.
+Agricultural and natural resources were exported from the interior of the country while manufactured goods were imported for trade up the Mississippi River Valley.
+Part of this trade involved the buying and selling of enslaved people.
+Ironically, the city also had the most prosperous community of free persons of color in the South, who were often educated and middle-class property owners.

 The NOUPT escaped major damage following Hurricane Katrina.
 As one of the few intact and centrally accessible city buildings, the station served as both the temporary criminal justice center and the jail, as it is on relatively high ground and did not flood.
 An Amtrak locomotive was used to power the building.

 The facility has been improved in the recent past and will continue to undergo major renovations during the next several years.
-Federal funds have been used to plan and upgrade the NOUPT, including a track reconfiguration that will support evacuation as part of the City Assisted Evacuation Plan, and increase intercity rail capacity.
+Federal funds were used to plan and upgrade the NOUPT, including a track reconfiguration that will support evacuation as part of the City Assisted Evacuation Plan, and increase intercity rail capacity.
 By early 2013, various projects had been completed to bring the station’s public areas into ADA compliance, including the installation of new doors at the entrances and improvements to the public restrooms.
-The Amtrak ticket counter and other related support areas have also been refurbished.
+The Amtrak ticket counter and other related support were also been refurbished.